Find Affordable College Courses

 98 Yearly Graduations

 The 8th most popular school in the country for public policy majors who are seeking their master's degree is University of Maryland - College Park.
 Roughly 40,700 attend the school each year.
-The average in-state tuition for full-time undergraduates is $9,000 per year, while in-state graduate students, on average, pay $15,360 per year.
-During the 2020-2021 academic year, 98 people received their master's degree in public policy from UMCP.
-About 60% of this group were women, and 37% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $9,889 per year, while in-state graduate students, on average, pay $16,560 per year.
+During the most recent year for which we have data, 98 people received their master's degree in public policy from UMCP.
+Around 30% of these students were from an underrepresented racial-ethnic group, and 58% were women.
+Those who complete their master's degree in public policy at University of Maryland - College Park make a median salary of 61,558.

 #9